ModelShield: Adaptive and Robust Watermark against Model Extraction Attack: Introduction

 \begin{itemize} \item We introduce a new plug-and-play adaptive watermarking method to combat model extraction attacks without additional training modules.
-Our method embeds watermarks automatically and directly during the inference stage without distorting language model distribution or disturbing the decoding, preserving the original performance of language models on downstream tasks. \end{itemize}
+Our method can adaptively embed watermarks messages based on the generated content without manually distorting language model distribution, which can preserve the original performance of language models on downstream tasks. \end{itemize}

-\begin{itemize} \item We propose a robust watermark detection algorithm capable of effectively identifying watermarks even in realistic scenarios where the watermarks are subjected to interference.
-Remarkably, even if only 10 percent of watermarked data is utilized in training attackers' models, our detector can confirm the unauthorized use of the protected model's output. \end{itemize}
+\begin{itemize} \item We propose a robust watermark detection algorithm that exhibits high sensitivity to watermark signals embedded within victim models, even when trained on a small subset of user query data (e.g., 400 queries).
+Our method also maintains its effectiveness despite the presence of various adversarial techniques.